biicode/docs/arduino/examples/lcd_and_servo.rst

 What do we need?
 ----------------

-* Standard servo.
+* One standard servo.
-* Display lcd 2x16.
+* One display lcd 2x16.
-* Potentiometer.
+* One potentiometer.

 Scheme
 ------